Frequently Asked Questions

 Students can go to ConnectCarolina and log in with their Onyen and password.
-This allows you to access the Student Center.
-In the Finances section, click on Pay Bills/Manage Student Finances.
+Click on Self Service and then Student Center.
+In the Student Financials section, click on Pay Bills/Manage Student Finances.
 Click on the eBills tab, select the statement to view from the drop-down box and click on Go.
 The statement will appear in the next tab or new window, depending on your browser settings.
 You must have your pop-up blockers disabled to view the account and billing statement.

 Charges on your student account originate from many different offices around the University.
 If you have questions about charges on your bill, please refer to our Guide to Charges on Your Bill page.